 Denver Nuggets Injury Report: Will Nikola Jokic Play Against Lakers Tonight?
 Deets Inside

-Nikola Jokic of Denver Nuggets is set to take on the Lakers in a thrilling clash.
+Will Nikola Jokic of Denver Nuggets play against the Lakers in the upcoming clash?
 Get the scoop on his availability, injury reports, and much more!

-The Denver Nuggets are preparing to contend with the Los Angeles Lakers in the third game of the quarterfinals this Thursday night April 25, 2024, 7:00 PT.
+The Denver Nuggets are all geared up to take on the Los Angeles Lakers in game four of the quarterfinals on Saturday evening.
+With an impressive season series win of -0, the Nuggets are currently leading the series 3-0, all thanks to their remarkable 112-105 victory in game three.

-They're already boasting of a 2-0 series lead, having dominated the court in both the first and second games with victories of 101-99 respectively.

 Denver Nuggets Player's Stats Against The Lakers